Cgotts1/Readme-Generator/utils/README.md

 Command to Install Dependencies: npm i

 ## <section id = "Usage">Usage</section>
-Using the Repo:
+Using the Repo: This only creates a readme with the sections listed in the Table of Contents.

 ## <section id = "Contributing">Contributing</section>
-Contributing to the Repo: sfs
+Contributing to the Repo: Currently not taking contributions.

 ## <section id = "Tests">Tests</section>
 Command to Run Tests: npm test

 ## <section id = "Questions">Questions</section>
 If you have any questions, please feel free to contact me: <br><br>
 1.)
-Github Username: ofd <br>
+Github Username: Cgotts1 <br>
 2.)
-Email Address: eresd
+Email Address: cobi.gottschalk@gmail.com